77kio/AnatomyForArtists/Home.md

-An anatomy guide for a 3d/2d artists.
+An anatomy guide for a 3d/2d artist's.

 Contains:
 - Muscles